 Lack of Common Sense

-A computer might be an automated machine still, it requires human assistance.
+A computer might be an automated machine, but it requires human assistance.
 It works only when it is provided with some input.
 For example, you have to do calculations for your math homework.
 You will have to feed each sum to get the output.
 The computer cannot read the whole homework and provide results.

 Another example is a spell in MS Word.
 Computer points to spelling and grammatical errors by underlining them with red ink.
 But it cannot correct it by itself.
 It also shows errors in proper nouns like names.
 This is because a computer can only identify words from a standard dictionary.